skyfielders/python-skyfield/skyfield/documentation/elements.rst

 .. currentmodule:: skyfield.api

-Skyfield is able to calculate osculating orbital elements for any Geometric, Barycentric, or Geocentric position with respect to either the ecliptic or equatorial plane.
-The data produced by Skyfield matches the data produced by JPL’s HORIZONS system.
+Skyfield is able to calculate osculating orbital elements with respect to either the ecliptic or equatorial plane.
+The data produced by Skyfield
+matches the data produced by JPL’s HORIZONS system.

 Generating Elements
 ===================